Ponclure/Simple-NPC-Framework/README.md

 In addition from the skins and methods of NPC's, there are also events your plugin can listen to as well.
 These events include a `NPCShowEvent`, `NPCHideEvent`, and `NPCInteractEvent`.

+As for examples, you can take a look at this class I written [here](https://github.com/Ponclure/Simple-NPC-Framework/blob/master/api/src/main/java/examples/NPCUsageExample.java) which stores the person who created NPC's and sends them as a message to the player if they are interacted.

 ## Conclusion
 And that's pretty much it.
 We will be adding more features as we go on, but check out our organization's website located at [https://ponclure.github.io](https://ponclure.github.io), which contains all of our projects and source code made by collaborative developers.
 I hope this API is useful!